ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-textarea/readme.md

 The `ontario-textarea` supports integration with native HTML `<form>` elements.
 This element integrates with the underlying browser form API and should work the same as a `<textarea>`.

+The component's host `value` stays in sync as users interact with the textarea.
+The component updates that `value`, updates the form value, and exposes the current content through host-native events.

 ```html
 <form>
 	<!-- Add an ontario-textarea -->